 FABRIC Arts Festival is a project organized by Casa dos Açores de Nova Inglaterra (CANI), a not-for-profit organization in Fall River, MA, established in 1982.
 CANI promotes educational, cultural and social opportunities as well as cultural and tourist exchange between the Azorean immigrant community in southwest New England and the Azores.
 It does so by promoting events, encounters and cultural manifestations that keep an active link between the local community and the islands, preserving traditions and creating new opportunities.

-The project was co-founded by local business owner Michael Benevides in collaboration with Jesse James, Sofia Carolina Botelho and António Pedro Lopes, a curatorial team from Portugal.
+The project was co-founded in 2019 by local business owner Michael Benevides in collaboration with Jesse James, Sofia Carolina Botelho, and António Pedro Lopes, Portuguese curators and cultural mediators.

 Currently, FABRIC gathers a multidisciplinary team working from both sides of the Atlantic.